avatao-content/challenge-toolbox/README.md

 * Python 3
 * Run `pip3 install -r requirements.txt`

-### **Fork an example challenge template**
+### **Start with a challenge template**

-So as to ease challenge development we've prepared templates for different challenge types using our [base images](https://hub.docker.com/u/avatao/) (e.g., ubuntu, controller, exploitation, lamp, web-ide).
-These templates are placed into separate repositories in this [challengestore](https://challengestore.avatao.com).
+So as to ease challenge development we've prepared templates for different challenge types using our [base images](https://hub.docker.com/u/avatao/) (e.g., ubuntu, controller, exploitation, web-ide).
 These templates contain examples for static and container-based challenges.
-Please *fork* the ones which fit your needs and customize them as you like.
+Please use the one which fit your needs and customize it as you like.

 - [Static challenges without containers](https://challengestore.avatao.com/templates/static)
 - [Challenges running a server and accept client connections](https://challengestore.avatao.com/templates/tcp)